NURSING

 THERAPY

-To assess, plan, organize and participate in rehabilitative programs that improve mobility, relieve pain, increase strength or prevent deformity of patients suffering from chronic conditions, illnesses, or injury.
+To assess, plan, organize, and participate in rehabilitative programs that improve mobility, relieve pain, increase strength, or prevent deformity of patients suffering from chronic conditions, illnesses, or injury.
 Develops an individualized plan of care (POC) outlining goals and expected outcomes of the plan.
-Uses exercises, stretching maneuvers, hands-on therapy to ease pain, mobility, prevent further pain or injury.
-The therapist evaluates patient’s progress, modifies POC as needed, educates patients and families how to cope with challenges throughout the process.
+Uses exercises, stretching maneuvers, and hands-on therapy to ease pain and mobility and prevent further pain or injury.
+The therapist evaluates the patient’s progress, modifies POC as needed, and educates patients and families on how to cope with challenges throughout the process.

-To assess, plan, participate in rehabilitative programs that help restore vocational, homemaking and daily living skills as well as general independence to disabled persons.
+To assess, plan, and participate in rehabilitative programs that help restore vocational, homemaking, and daily living skills as well as general independence to individuals with disabilities.
 Treats patients with injuries, illnesses, or disabilities through the therapeutic use of everyday activities.
-Helps the patient develop, recover, improve, and maintain skills needed for daily living and working.
+Patients can develop, recover, improve, and maintain the skills needed for daily living and working through professionals who offer occupational therapy in the Bronx, New York.

 To assess, diagnose, and treat patients with speech, language, voice, and fluency problems.
-To prevent communication and swallowing disorders in adults and children resulting from a variety of causes such as: a stroke, brain injury, hearing loss, developmental delay, Parkinson’s Disease, or autism.
-May select alternative communication systems and track their use and perform research related to speech and language problems.
+To prevent communication and swallowing disorders in adults and children resulting from a variety of causes such as a stroke, brain injury, hearing loss, developmental delay, Parkinson’s Disease, or autism.
+May select alternative communication systems, track their use, and perform research related to speech and language problems.

 MEDICAL-SOCIAL SERVICES

 The Medical-Social worker provides clients, families, or vulnerable populations with psychosocial support needed to cope with acute, chronic, or terminal illnesses.
-Services include advising patient and family caregivers, providing patient education and counselling.
-Makes needed referrals for other social services (such as long term planning, Power of Attorney, Last Will & Testament, burial planning, among others).
+Services include advising patient and family caregivers, and providing patient education and counselling.
+Makes needed referrals for other social services (such as long-term planning, Power of Attorney, Last Will & Testament, burial planning, among others).

 NUTRITION

-The nutritionist provides assessment and evaluation of the client’s nutritional status and any recommendations for alterations on dietary regimens based on the authorized practitioner’s prescribed diet.
-Provides direct nutritional counselling to clients with acute condition or changes in their health status that requires education in their dietary regimen to control or prevent complications related to their medical conditions.
-Counsels patients on behavioral modification and intervention plans on which foods to eat or avoid and by providing personalized information for individuals.
-Provides consultation and direction to the home care nurse and other staff involved in the clients’ care.
+The nutritionist provides an assessment and evaluation of the client’s nutritional status and any recommendations for alterations in dietary regimens based on the authorized practitioner’s prescribed diet.
+Provides direct nutritional counselling to clients with acute conditions or changes in their health status that requires education in their dietary regimen to control or prevent complications related to their medical conditions.
+Counsels patients on behavioral modification and intervention plans on which foods to eat or avoid by providing personalized information for individuals.
+Provides consultation and direction to the home care nurse and other staff involved in the client’s care.